telerik/ajax-docs/api/server/Telerik.Web.UI/AsyncPostedFile.md

 `System.Boolean` Check the general help for more information and an example.

+###  GetName

+Returns the name and extension of the file on the client's computer.

+#### Remarks
+The separator characters used to determine the start of the
+            file name are DirectorySeparatorChar and AltDirectorySeparatorChar.

+#### Returns

+`System.String`

+###  GetNameWithoutExtension

+Returns the name of the file on the client's computer without the extension.

+#### Remarks
+A string containing the string returned by GetFileName, minus the last period (.) and all characters following it.

+#### Returns

+`System.String`

+###  NormalizeWith

+We use this method to normalize the output of the UploadedFile properties
+            among the different modules.

+#### Parameters

+#### formValues `System.Collections.Specialized.NameValueCollection`

+The file that was uploaded

+#### Returns

+`System.Void`

+###  SaveAs

+Saves the contents of an uploaded file.

+#### Remarks
+The maximum allowed uploaded file size is 4MB by default.
+Maximum file size
+            can be specified in the machine.config or Web.config configuration files in the maxRequestLength attribute of the <httpRuntime> element.The ASP.NET process must have proper rights for writing on the folder where the files are saved.

+#### Parameters

+#### fullName `System.String`

+#### overwrite `System.Boolean`

+true to allow an existing file to be overwritten; otherwise, false.

+#### Returns

+`System.Void`

 ###  SaveAs

 Saves the contents of an uploaded file.